johncorn271828/proserpine/README.md

 ## Introduction ##
-This project was inspired by a question my mom asked me about how I thought the Old Farmer's Alamanac could supposedly provide useful predictions about weather and crops months in advance.
+This project was inspired by a question I was asked about how I thought the Old Farmer's Alamanac could supposedly provide useful predictions about weather and crops months in advance.
 Setting aside the performance of that particular horoscope, it is natural to speculate whether the upcoming growing season will in some way resemble a particular past season.
-This is the idea behind the groundhog seeing its shadow and similar traditions, and we know now that there are phenomena like El Nino and La Nina that allow climatic measurements at one time of year to provide a degree of predictive power about the weather later that year.
+This is the idea behind the groundhog seeing its shadow and similar traditions, and we know now that there are phenomena like El Niño and La Niña that allow climatic measurements at one time of year to provide a degree of predictive power about the weather later that year.
 Since the prediction of future weather from current weather has a lot of people working on it, I started thinking about how one might go about predicting crop yields from weather data.
 People have been interested in this for a long time [1].
 If we could combine weather predicting software with yield predicting software, we might be able to at least generate good advice about whether it is appropriate to plant more or less of a crop than usual, even if you can't accurately guess the yield value with all the technological and other noise in the data.

 For now, let's focus our discussion on corn; setting aside the corny puns about my surname being Corn, there's a veritable cornucopia of corn literature out there.
 The second distracting homograph in this context is that the algorithm that seems to work the best is called "kernel ridge regression" where kernel refers to the nullspace of an algebraic operator and not the fruit of the maize plant.
 But if we can get through the linguistic dualities and just stop punning, there's a kernel of truth to be found.